pragmint/open-practices/practices/separate-config-from-code.md

 Do we have a consistent approach for managing configurations across different environments?
 How do we ensure that our deployment processes are seamless and that configurations do not lead to errors or discrepancies in various environments?

 ### How Do We Handle Configuration Changes and Versioning?
 What processes do we have in place for managing changes to configuration?
-How do we track and version configuration changes to ensure that our application remains stable and secure with each update?
+How do we track and version configuration changes to ensure that our application remains stable with each update?

 ### Are We Balancing Flexibility with Complexity?
 In our efforts to externalize configuration, have we introduced unnecessary complexity into our deployment and operational processes?
 How do we strike a balance between the flexibility of externalized configurations and the simplicity of our overall system architecture?